DLibatique/CLAS199/6-schedule.md

 <p class="list">Assignments:</p>
 - Ormand 60-74 (2nd ed: 73-91).
-- \* Listen to the [History of Ancient Greece podcast on Old Comedy and Aristophanes](http://www.thehistoryofancientgreece.com/2017/09/054-old-comedy-and-aristophanes.html) (scroll to the middle of the page for the appropriate play button).
+- \* Listen to **0:00 to 3:30, then 20:43 to the end** of the [History of Ancient Greece podcast on Old Comedy and Aristophanes](http://www.thehistoryofancientgreece.com/2017/09/054-old-comedy-and-aristophanes.html) (scroll to the middle of the page for the appropriate play button).
 - \* Foley, Helene.
 2014. “[Performing Gender in Greek Old and New Comedy.](https://drive.google.com/file/d/1aIPTXImQ0Cfyq45F-4wyJmcuARB_c8V_/view?usp=sharing)” In *The Cambridge Companion to Greek Comedy*, edited by Martin Revermann, 259-274.
 Cambridge.
 - \* Murray, Kourtney.
 2018. “[Spinning Out of Hades: A Journey from the Thesmophoria to Spin Class.](https://eidolon.pub/spinning-out-of-hades-6c5891f0412a)” *Eidolon*.